 The NSW Independent Commission Against Corruption (ICAC) is the oldest independent anticorruption agency in Australia and one of the oldest in the world, having investigated corruption and the factors that cause it for over 30 years.
 Staff of ICAC’s Corruption Prevention Division are thus able to provide unique insights into how to practically prevent corruption within government organisations.

 Corruption hinders organisational achievement by negatively affecting decision-making, wasting funds, lowering quality standards, reducing morale and adversely impacting an organisation’s reputation.
 Corruption within your organisation therefore compromises its ability to efficiently and effectively deliver services to the community, adversely impacting both its reputation and achievements.
 The information provided in this course will assist you to make the systems and processes under your watch more corruption resistant, increasing the likelihood that organisational aims are successfully achieved.

 Over four days, you will be exposed to a range of concepts and analytical tools that you can use to identify weaknesses and opportunities in your organisation’s operational arrangements.
 Once these vulnerabilities have been identified, you can use the information to help build a leaner, more robust system that is naturally resistant to corruption.
 Participants will learn how to design and implement systems and processes that both control corruption risks and support the achievement of organisational outcomes.

-Through an examination of theoretical frameworks, case studies and practical activities, this course puts forward an approach to corruption prevention that builds on past successes in corruption risk management while making fuller use of the control that is inherent in well-designed and managed operational arrangements.
+Through an examination of theoretical frameworks, case studies and practical activities, this workshop puts forward an approach to corruption prevention that builds on past successes in corruption risk management while making fuller use of the control that is inherent in well-designed and managed operational arrangements.

-ANZSOG Alumni receive a 15% discount
+ANZSOG Alumni receive a 15% discount.

 Read our cancellation, transfer and refund policy.